glondu/belenios/doc/instructions-en.md

 a private credential to each voter.

 **Setup.** During the setup of the election, the credential authority first obtains a private link.
-She must follow the link, and make sure the URL of the resulting page has the following form:
+They must follow the link, and make sure the URL of the resulting page has the following form:
 `PREFIX/draft/credentials.html#UUID-TOKEN`.